alphasentaurii/northwind-sql-database-project/README.md

 ## Results

-At alpha = 0.05 significance level, countries overall have no relationship with order quantity for discount vs full price and the null hypothesis is not rejected.

-However, for certain individual countries (Spain, Canada, UK, USA), the null hypothesis is rejected with p-values below 0.05.
+For certain individual countries (Spain, Canada, UK, USA), the null hypothesis is rejected with 95% certainty (alpha=0.05)

 # H3: Region & Revenue

 **Does average revenue per order vary between different customer regions?**

 **If so, how do the regions rank in terms of average revenue per order?**

+*Additional questions to explore:*
+**Does geographic distance between distributor and shipcountry have an effect on order quantity?**
+**Does shipping cost have an effect on order quantity?**

 ## Hypotheses